smwgf/FAST_LIO_SLAM/README.md

 # FAST_LIO_SLAM

+## News
+-  ``Aug 2021``: The Livox-lidar tests and corresponding launch files will be uploaded soon.
+Currenty only Ouster lidar tutorial videos had been made.

 ## What is FAST_LIO_SLAM?
 Integration of
 1. [FAST-LIO2](https://github.com/hku-mars/FAST_LIO) (Odometry): A computationally efficient and robust LiDAR-inertial odometry (LIO) package